Those little words “Contains Sulfites” on the bottom of a label often stir up concern. What are sulfites in wine? And, are they bad for me?

 Not for most people.
 Sulfites aren’t the cause of red wine headaches.
-There are some notable exceptions to this rule.
+There are, however, some notable exceptions to this rule:

 Stacking up Sulfites in Wine

-- Wines with lower acidity need more sulfur than higher acidity wines.
-At pH 3.6 and above, the sulfites needed is much higher because it’s an exponential ratio.
+- Wines with lower acidity need more sulfites than higher acidity wines.
+At pH 3.6 and above, wines are much less stable, and sulfites are necessary for shelf-life.

-- Wines with higher sugar content tend to need more sulfur to prevent secondary fermentation of the remaining sugar.
+- Wines with higher sugar content tend to need more sulfites to prevent secondary fermentation of the remaining sugar.

-- Wines that are warmer in temperature release free sulfur compounds (the nasty sulfur smell) and can be ‘fixed’ simply through decanting and chilling the wine.
+- Wines that are warmer release free sulfur compounds (the nasty sulfur smell) and can be “fixed” through decanting and chilling the wine.

 Very simply, sulfites help preserve wine and slow chemical reactions, which cause a wine to go bad.
 (Ever open a bottle of wine, and it’s bad by the next day?)

 The process of using sulfites in wine has been around for as far back as ancient Rome.
 Back in Roman times, winemakers would burn candles made of sulfur in empty wine containers (called Amphora) to keep the wines from turning to vinegar.

 Sulfur started to be used in winemaking (instead of cleaning wine barrels) in the early 1900s to stop bacteria and other yeasts from growing.

 Although sulfur compounds are somewhat unrelated to sulfites, sensitive tasters have been noted to smell sulfur compounds in wine.
 Sulfur compounds in wine called thiols range in flavor from citrus-like smells to cooked egg-like smells.